numpy/numpy/doc/source/glossary.rst

        ``i+1`` on axis ``n`` means adding ``a.strides[n]`` bytes to the address.

-       Stride is computed automatically from an array's dtype and shape, but can be directly specified using :doc:`as_strided. <reference/generated/numpy.lib.stride_tricks.as_strided>`
+       Strides are computed automatically from an array's dtype and shape, but can be directly specified using :doc:`as_strided. <reference/generated/numpy.lib.stride_tricks.as_strided>`